yashikasharma0802-dotcom/CP317-sprint/README.md

 ## Set up Instructions:
+Follow the instructions below to download, open, and run the project locally.
+This project was created using static HTML, CSS, and JavaScript, so npm, databases, and any external databases or systems are not required.

 ### Step 1: Clone the GitHub Repository
 Make sure that Git is installed on your device.